-The assumptions of the HITCH-SWEEZY model are rather specific and only empirical analysis can tell whether the reality in fixed-line telephony indeed is represented by the assumed type of asymmetric behavior - a variant of "follow-the-leader" strategy.
+The assumptions of the HITCH-SWEEZY model - assuming a given number of firms are rather specific and only empirical analysis can tell whether the reality in fixed-line telephony indeed is represented by the assumed type of asymmetric behavior - a variant of "follow-the-leader" strategy.
 In the model there is an asymmetrical interdependency under oligopoly as there is one dominant firm and many relatively small competitors: If there is price reduction of the dominant supplier 1 the other firms will follow, which makes part of the effective demand curve less price elastic (steeper than a normal demand curve); the arch below the current equilibrium price is rather inelastic.
 If firm 1 raises the price other firms will, by assumption, not follow so that the effective demand curve is more elastic above point B: see the segment BA'.
 If the oligopoly is facing less competition through substitute products - e.g. as a consequence of bundling of products in the market - the demand curve becomes steeper above point B: see segment BA; temporary pricing according to marginal costs implies a reduced quantity in this situation with a more pronounced price leadership (compare point F' and F).
-If the situation is a stable oligopoly with clear leadership there is not a big difference between the hypothetical optimum defined by equality of marginal costs and the demand curve and pricing based on average costs (point B and equilibrium quantity q0 versus optimum output q1 and point E, respectively).
+If the situation is a stable oligopoly with clear leadership there is not a big difference between the hypothetical optimum defined by equality of marginal costs and the demand curve and pricing based on average costs (point B and equilibrium quantity q_0 versus optimum output q_1 and point E, respectively).
 The problem of a dominant market position - and hence the situation of a leading leader - is likely to emerge in an oligopoly in which one firm has a clear lead in the market share.
 The existence of network effects would not really alter the argumentation, only the equilibrium point is moving from E (or B) to E'.
 The key aspect in a Hitch-Sweezy model with falling marginal and average costs is that the difference between the optimum allocation q_1 and q_0 is rather small; and given the costs of regulations one might then indeed consider only relatively limited regulation at all as long as the asymmetric oligopoly is persistent.
 The situation is more complex if one considers vertical integration which potentially raises problem of cross-subsidization and discriminatory access on the side of competing service providers.
+Moreover, a modified dynamic Hitch-Sweezy will have to take into account the problem of market entry and market exit explicitly; market exit would increase the ability of the incumbent to raise the price: This corresponds to an initial demand curve A'BC which then is replaced by ABC (the arch AB is steeper than A'B).
+Market entry of a firm conversely implies that we move from an initial demand curve ABD to a new curve such as A'BC.
+To the extent that market entry brings a downward shift of the costs curve we may consider the initial k' curve to be the new k curve so that the initial equilibrium, point B, is replaced by point E (note that the kink in the demand curve then would also move into E).